Cortina d'Ampezzo: Prehistory

 The discovery in 1987 of a primitive tomb at Mondeval de Sora high up in the mountains to the south of Cortina testifies to the presence of Mesolithic humans in the area as far back as the 6th millennium B.C.
 In the 6th century B.C., Etruscan writing was introduced in the province of Cadore, in whose possession it remained until the early 5th century.
-From the 3rd century B.C., the Romans assimilated the Raeti and Veneti people, giving the area the name of Amplitium (from amplus meaning wide), today's Ampezzo.
+From the 3rd century B.C., the Romans assimilated the Raeti and Veneti people, giving the area the name of Amplitium (from amplus meaning 'wide'), today's Ampezzo.

 Middle Ages to 19th century

 No historical information exists on the Cadore region from the fall of the Roman Empire until the Lombard period.
 It is assumed that during the Barbarian invasions, the inhabitants fled to the Fassa, Badia, Cordevole and Ampezzo valleys.

 In the Middle Ages, Ampezzo fell under the jurisdiction of the Patriarchate of Aquileia and of the Holy Roman Empire.
 In 1420, the village was conquered by the Republic of Venice.
 In 1508 it was conquered by the Habsburgs, and by 1511 people of Ampezzo swore loyalty to the Emperor Maximilian, and that area was subsequently adjoined to the region of Pusterthal.

 In 1797, when the Treaty of Campo Formio was signed, Napoleon initially permitted the Habsburg Empire to retain it, but in 1810 he added Ampezzo to the Department of Piave, following an attack on the town in which it was burned by the French.
-It was short-lived; the Austrian Empire reclaimed it in 1813, and it remained in its possession even after the battles of Custoza and Sadowa in 1866 when Venice was ceded to Italy.
+In 1813, the Austrian Empire reclaimed it, and it remained in its possession even after the battles of Custoza and Sadowa in 1866 when Venice was ceded to Italy.
 The town gained a reputation as a health resort; it was reportedly free of diseases such as cholera.

-In 1874 the Ampezzo forest became the property of the Carnic Woods Consortium.
+In 1874, the Ampezzo forest became the property of the Carnic Woods Consortium.
 Although remaining an Austrian possession until 1920 (as a part of kronland Tyrol), aside from being home for an ethnic German-speaking minority, Ampezzo never became a German-speaking territory and conserved its original language Ladin, a Rhaeto-Romance language.